 Even though you’ve seen witch hazel mostly in liquid form, it actually comes from a plant.
-A small tree to be exact.
-It contains natural astringent and anti inflammatory properties so it’s great for your skin as well as many other things.
+A small tree, to be exact.
+It contains natural astringent and anti-inflammatory properties, so it’s great for your skin as well as many other things.

 I know that when I stumbled across witch hazel, I felt like it was the best invention since sliced bread.
 It really can do it all.
-It’s mostly used for skin and scalp but there are plenty of other benefits as well.
+It’s mostly used for skin and scalp, but there are plenty of other benefits as well.
 If you’re looking for a natural way to make your skin clearer and healthier, then you’ve come to the right place.
-Witch hazel will never let you down, continue reading to find out why.
+Witch hazel will never let you down -- continue reading to find out why.

 What Is Witch Hazel?

 Even though many think that witch hazel has to do with sorcery and magic, it actually doesn’t.
 The word comes from wiche, which means bendable.
-Native Americans were the original user of witch hazel for its medicinal properties.
+Native Americans were the original users of witch hazel for its medicinal properties.

 A clear liquid is extracted from the leaves and the bark to be used for medicinal purposes as well as skincare products.
 It’s basically an astringent that helps clean your pores while breaking down dead skin cells.
 It has become very popular and is regulated as an over-the-counter drug for external use only.